yashwanthika/Zoho-internship/week_2/day_1.md

 $ black --target-version=py35 .
 ```

-## parallel processing:
+## Parallel processing:

-Parallel processing using multi processing and joblib
+Parallel processing can be done using multi processing and joblib

 Multiprocessing
 ```